samorogu/notes/masteringReact/README.md

 ### Like Component

-Continuing with the vidley proyect, lets create a like reusable like component.
+Continuing with the vidley proyect, lets create a reusable `like` component.
 With this we will create a like button that can be used with other proyects.
 First in a new directory called common we will create a file named like.jsx.
 As an input we need a boolean(liked or not) and as an output we need to raise an event: onClick for the compononent that will handle the event do what it is requiered.
 Back in the font awesome documentary, there is the heart taht we will used for the [like component](https://fontawesome.com/v4.7.0/icon/heart-o).

 For the first part we need to include the heart component: